Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 Make study schedules and stick to them.

-Practice for tests often and make sure you always read the material provided.
+Practice for tests often, and make sure you always read the material provided.

 4. Longer hours of independent study

-Since you will be completing training from home or a non-classroom location, you will find you are responsible for more of the studying and reviewing for tests.
+Since you will be completing training from home or a non-classroom location, you will find that you are responsible for more of the studying and reviewing for tests.

 Traditionally, when students are left to study on their own, versus completing study exercises in a classroom setting, the latter garners the better scores.